vippsas/vipps-ecom-api/vipps-ecom-api.md

   enter a phone number and pay with Vipps on another device.
 * Vipps requires a minimum version of the phone's operating system.
 At the time of writing this is iOS 12 (from 2018) or Android 6 (from 2015).
-If the user has an older version of the operating system, Vipps can not be used.
+If the user has an older version of the operating system, Vipps cannot be used.
   The merchant must keep track of this by checking the Apple App Store and Google Play.
 * If `"isApp":true` is used in an embedded web browser, such as